jasonmelgoza/metal-icons/packages/metal-icons/README.md

 # Metal Icons

-A flexible set of icons built for React.
+  A clean, reliable icon set built for React.

 ---